 - Watch the S&P 500 and Dow Jones industrial average in real time here.

-US stocks were set to tumble at Tuesday's open the morning after President Donald Trump threatened an all-out trade war with China.
-The S&P 500 was set to open lower by about 1% after heavy overnight selling dropped China's Shanghai Composite (-3.78%) to its lowest level in two years.
+US stocks stumbled early Tuesday, the morning after President Donald Trump threatened an all-out trade war with China.
+The Dow Jones industrial average fell 1.7%, down more than 400 points, and S&P 500 lost 1.1% after heavy overnight selling dropped China's Shanghai Composite (-3.78%) to its lowest level in two years.

-"Therefore, today, I directed the United States trade representative to identify $200 billion worth of Chinese goods for additional tariffs at a rate of 10 percent," Trump said.
+"Therefore, today, I directed the United States trade representative to identify $200 billion worth of Chinese goods for additional tariffs at a rate of 10 percent," Trump said on Monday.
 "After the legal process is complete, these tariffs will go into effect if China refuses to change its practices and also if it insists on going forward with the new tariffs that it has recently announced."

 "Global sentiment is on the back foot amid signs that neither side will back down, potentially taking global commerce a step closer to an unwelcome trade war," Mike van Dulken, the head of research at Accendo Markets, wrote in a note Tuesday morning.

-US economic data out Tuesday morning showed housing starts rose 5% month-over-month in May to 1.35 million (1.31 million expected) while building permits fell 4.6% MoM to 1.3 million (1.35 million expected).
+US economic data out Tuesday morning showed housing starts rose 5% month-over-month in May to 1.35 million (1.31 million expected), while building permits fell 4.6% month-over-month to 1.3 million (1.35 million expected).